nsaquino/calculator/README.md

 # Calculator (WIP)

-Simple calculator to practice the fundamentals of HTML, CSS and JavaScript.
+Basic calculator to practice the fundamentals of HTML, CSS and JavaScript.

 __Live Preview:__ https://nsaquino.github.io/odin-calculator/